svermeulen/vim-easyclip/README.md

 This works very similar to the way [YankRing](https://github.com/vim-scripts/YankRing.vim) and [YankStack](https://github.com/maxbrunsfeld/vim-yankstack) work, in that you can use a key binding to toggle between different yanks immediately after triggering a paste or substitute.
 (Most of the functionality is actually taken and adapted from Yankstack, with changes to make it work with substitute)

-By default, the keys to toggle the paste are mapped to `<c-n>` and `<c-p>` (similar to yankring).
-For example, executing `p<c-p>` will paste, then toggle it to the most recent yank before that.
+By default, the keys to toggle the paste are mapped to `<CTRL-N>` and `<CTRL-P>` (similar to yankring).
+For example, executing `p<CTRL-P>` will paste, then toggle it to the most recent yank before that.
 You can continue toggling forwards/backwards in the yank history to replace the most recent paste as much as you want.
 Note that the toggle action will of course not be included in the undo history.
 That is, pressing undo after any number of swaps will undo the paste and not each swap.

 This method of toggling the chosen yank after paste will probably be your primary method of digging back into the yank buffer.
 Note that in this case the yank buffer is unchanged.
-What this means for example is that you can toggle a given paste back using `<c-p>` 10 times, then if you perform a new paste in a different location it will still use the most recent yank (and not the final yank you arrived at after 10 swaps).
+What this means for example is that you can toggle a given paste back using `<CTRL-P>` 10 times, then if you perform a new paste in a different location it will still use the most recent yank (and not the final yank you arrived at after 10 swaps).

 Alternatively, you can execute keys `[y` or `]y` to navigate the yank buffer 'head' forwards or backwards.
 In this case the change will be permanent.
 That is, pressing `[y[yp` will paste the third most recent yank.
 Subsequent pastes will use the same yank, until you go forwards again using `]y`.